-Arkansas is suing Family Dollar for discovering more thanat a state distribution facility, prompting the discount retail chain to recall items purchased at hundreds of Southern stores.
+Arkansas is suing Family Dollar for discovering more than 1,000 dead rodents at a state distribution facility, prompting the discount retail chain to recall items purchased at hundreds of Southern stores.

 That legal actionFiled in state court Thursday by Attorney General Leslie Rutledge, the chain and parent company Dollar General accused the chain and parent company Dollar General of deceiving consumers, acting negligently and participating in a conspiracy that facilitated the infestation at the West Memphis facility.

-family dollars 22-page inspection report from the US Food and Drug Administrationsuch as problems ranging from “four rat carcasses on the conveyor belt” to rodent droppings “too numerous to count”.in February after the dead rats were found at one of its distribution facilities.
-Details of the infestation were later given in a
+family dollars more than 400 branches closed in February after the dead rats were found at one of its distribution facilities.
+Details of the infestation were later given in a 22-page inspection report from the US Food and Drug Administrationsuch as problems ranging from “four rat carcasses on the conveyor belt” to rodent droppings “too numerous to count”.

 The FDA said in the report that Family Dollar had been aware of the presence of rats at the camp since at least January 2020.
 The lawsuit highlights Family Dollar’s knowledge of rats in storage well before it recalled products, noting that the company “choose” not to share that information with Arkansas consumers, but instead continued to profit from sales of its goods.